wLoup/myresume/index.md

 - 2016~2018  College students competition of Badminton, the Third Place in national competition & the First Place in the city level competition

 ## SKILLS
-- proficiency in R/rmarkdown, also use Python、Html、VBA、SQL、Java
+- proficiency in R/r markdown, also use Python、Html、VBA、SQL、Java
 - some basic Machine Learning algorithms